We are available Mon-Sat 9am-6pm MST 1-877-744-1179

 Why it’s great: From Breezy Bag Jr. and Micro to Sequel yarn clamshells and folding leather wallets, there’s a case for pocket carry, travel rigs, and showcase storage.

-Who it’s for: Anyone investing in nicer IEMs—especially limited models like Andromeda 10 SE or Trifecta that you’ll want to keep pristine.
+Who it’s for: Anyone investing in nicer IEMs—especially limited models like Andromeda 10, Andromeda 10 SE, or Trifecta that you’ll want to keep pristine.

 Good to know: Pick a case that fits your whole chain: many wallets have room for IEMs, Relay DAC, and cables so you leave home with one grab-and-go kit.